 Well, can keto supplements do anything at all?

-While keto-specific supplements, like exogenous ketones, do temporarily elevate the level of ketones in the blood, says Amanda Maucere, RD, a nutritionist at Lung Health Institute in Tampa, Florida, the overall impact on the body is not the same as getting there via your dietary choices.
+While keto pills, like exogenous ketones, do temporarily elevate the level of ketones in the blood, says Amanda Maucere, RD, a nutritionist at Lung Health Institute in Tampa, Florida, the overall impact on the body is not the same as getting there via your dietary choices.

 "Think of it like taking a vitamin C supplement versus eating a cup of strawberries.
 The supplement will provide an adequate amount of vitamin C, but so will eating a cup of strawberries,” she says.
 Plus, with the cup of strawberries you’re also getting a dose of fiber, antioxidants and phytochemicals—other things that your body needs.